Charles, Duke of Vendôme: Conseiller

 During the reign of Louis XII, men of bourgeois extraction, like Étienne de Poncher, Jean de Ganay, Jacques de Beaune and Guillaume Briçonnet (respectively a bishop, the chancellor, and two généraux des finances - generals of the finances) had enjoyed places of influence on the conseil du roi.
 As the 1520s wore on, French nobles of prestigious pedigree began to usurp their place in royal affairs, with Vendôme one of them, alongside the comte de Guise, baron de Montmorency, and cardinal de Tournon among others.

-In total, princes like the comte de Vendôme would comprise around 15% of the 33 noblesse d'épée (sword nobles - old nobility who associated their class with military service) on the council during the reign of François I.
+In total, princes like the comte de Vendôme would comprise around 15% of the 33 noblesse d'épée (sword nobles - old nobility who associated their class with military service) on the council during the reign of Francis I.

 The historian Michon argues that figures in council like Vendôme, the duc de Lorraine, and the connétable de Bourbon (connétable or Constable, most senior military office in the kingdom, he is also referred to by his title as the duc de Bourbon) were present on the royal councils primarily as a tool of legitimisation.
 Michon classifies Vendôme, by virtue of his status as a prince and later a duc as a born adviser to the crown.
 Thus, alongside other similar men like Alençon, the king of Navarre, the duc de Bourbon, and the cardinal de Bourbon they were frequently called to council, even if none of these men had political weight.
 These great men's illustrious signatures legitimised decisions in which they lacked either political influence or major involvement.
 Vendôme did not have a presence on the more exclusive conseil privé (privy council) outside of the crisis years of 1525-1526.

-The historians Rentet and Michon have catalogued those figures present on the royal councils during the reign of François I, dividing the figures into principal members of the council, and those who were also present.
+The historians Rentet and Michon have catalogued those figures present on the royal councils during the reign of Francis I, dividing the figures into principal members of the council, and those who were also present.
 Vendôme figures as a presence on the council during 1515-1516, 1518, 1524, 1527-1528, 1530, 1534 and 1537; in their estimation he is elevated to the rank of a principal person of the council during the crisis of 1525.

-François quickly set to work distributing favours on those who had been close to him in his youth.
-The vicomte de Thouars received the admiralty of Guyenne and Bretagne, the seigneur de Boisy (lord of Boisy) was made Grand Maître (great office of the crown and head of the king's household with various privileges), and the comte de Vendôme received the dual honour of being made governor of Paris and governor of the Île de France (the region around Paris).
+Francis quickly set to work distributing favours on those who had been close to him in his youth.
+The vicomte de Thouars received the admiralty of Guyenne and Brittany, the seigneur de Boisy (lord of Boisy) was made Grand Maître (great office of the crown and head of the king's household with various privileges), and the comte de Vendôme received the dual honour of being made governor of Paris and governor of the Île de France (the region around Paris).
 He acceded to the latter charge on 18 February.

 As governor of the city of Paris, Vendôme was responsible for the defence of the city.
 He was one of the authorities who maintained order in the capital (alongside the parlement and the bureau de la Ville.
 Along with the parlement, Vendôme was a conduit for royal commands.